does sweat make your hair grow

 3. Improves Blood Circulation

 When you sweat during a workout, your body is not only burning calories but also boosting blood circulation.
 This increase in circulation reaches your scalp, bringing more oxygen and nutrients to your hair follicles.
 Since blood flow is key to nutrient delivery, this circulation boost creates an ideal environment to support hair growth.
 So yes, in some indirect way, that sweaty gym session is like a workout for your hair follicles, too.
-It's one reason why a sedentary lifestyle is linked to poorer hair health—sweating it out keeps your follicles active and engaged, which may ultimately support hair growth and overall scalp health.
+It's one reason why a sedentary lifestyle is linked to poorer hair health—sweating it out keeps your follicles active and engaged, which may ultimately promote hair growth and overall scalp health.

 Negative Effects of Excessive Sweat on Hair